Calcutta Youth Choir

-Calcutta Youth Choir (ক্যালকাটা ইয়ুথ কয়্যার) was set up in 1958 by Ruma Guha Thakurta with Salil Chowdhury and Satyajit Ray.
+Calcutta Youth Choir (ক্যালকাটা ইয়ুথ কয়্যার) was founded in 1958 by Ruma Guha Thakurta with Salil Chowdhury and Satyajit Ray.

 Calcutta Youth Choir is known for their performance of folk and mass songs.
 Several years ago, the choir broke out with the song 'Aaj joto juddhabaaj'.
 Shibdas Bandopadhyay wrote the words and V. Balsara composed the music.
-The songs performed by choir under the direction of Ruma Guha Thakurta widely includes song of Dwijendralal Ray, Rabindranath Tagore, Rajanikanta Sen, Nazrul Islam, Prem Dhawan, Sudhin Dasgupta, Salil Chowdhury and Sibdas Banerjee.
+The songs performed by the choir under the direction of Ruma Guha Thakurta widely include songs of Dwijendralal Ray, Rabindranath Tagore, Rajanikanta Sen, Nazrul Islam, Prem Dhawan, Sudhin Dasgupta, Salil Chowdhury and Sibdas Banerjee.

 History

-In the year, July, 1974 20-member folk song and dance troupe of Calcutta Youth Choir led by Ruma Guha Thakurta, won the first prize in the Copenhagen Youth Festival.
-The choir also took part in the 25th anniversary of Independence Day of India in Delhi.
-Opening song by Calcutta Youth Choir to welcome Nelson Mandela in India in 1990 and to honour Amartya Sen for Nobel in the year 1998, 21 June 2007 performing for 30 years Communist Party of India (Marxist) (CPI(M)) in West Bengal are the Laurels.
+On July 1974, A 20-member folk song and dance troupe of Calcutta Youth Choir led by Ruma Guha Thakurta, won the first prize in the Copenhagen Youth Festival.
+In the year 1998, The choir also took part in the 25th anniversary of Independence Day of India in Delhi.
+The opening song was sung by Calcutta Youth Choir to welcome Nelson Mandela in India in 1990 and to honour Amartya Sen for the Nobel prize, 21 June 2007 performing for 30 years Communist Party of India (Marxist) (CPI(M)) in West Bengal are the Laurels.
 More than 5000 shows have been performed by the choir led by Ruma Guha Thakurta.
-There are more than 300 members in the choir involved in various activities like singing, dancing, playing musical instruments, management, etc. 3 December 1994, Calcutta Youth Choir celebrated its 36th anniversary to celebrate 50 years of Ruma Guha Thakurta's association with music, dance and cinema where sitting chief minister of West Bengal Jyoti Basu, Bijoya Ray (wife of Late Satyajit Ray), Buddhadeb Bhattacharya, singer Usha Uthup, Amit Kumar and many other legend were present.
-In spite of her major heart attack since 2004 Ruma Guhathakurta is still regularly performing.
+There are more than 300 members in the choir involved in various activities like singing, dancing, playing musical instruments, management, etc. On 3 December 1994, the Calcutta Youth Choir celebrated its 36th anniversary to celebrate 50 years of Ruma Guha Thakurta's association with music, dance and cinema where sitting chief minister of West Bengal Jyoti Basu, Bijoya Ray (wife of Late Satyajit Ray), Buddhadeb Bhattacharya, singer Usha Uthup, Amit Kumar and many other legends were present.
+In spite of her major heart attack in 2004 Ruma Guhathakurta is still regularly performing.
 This is the only leading choir troupe of Calcutta performing continuously for the last 55 years.

-Former chief minister of West Bengal Buddhadeb Bhattacharya inaugurated the new building of the choir in South Calcutta on 29 December 2006.
+Former chief minister of West Bengal, Buddhadeb Bhattacharya, inaugurated the new building of the choir in South Calcutta on 29 December 2006.

-2 May 2008 in the birthday of Satyajit Ray, Calcutta Youth Choir celebrated 50 years anniversary at Rabindrasadan, Kolkata in presence of Manna Dey, sitting speaker of Parliament Somnath Chatterjee, Sabita Chowdhury, Mayor of Kolkata Bikash Ranjan Bhattacharya, Suchitra Mitra and others.
+On 2 May 2008, on the birthday of Satyajit Ray, Calcutta Youth Choir celebrated its 50th anniversary at Rabindrasadan, Kolkata in the presence of Manna Dey, sitting speaker of Parliament Somnath Chatterjee, Sabita Chowdhury, Mayor of Kolkata Bikash Ranjan Bhattacharya, Suchitra Mitra and others.
 Manna Dey and Sabita Chowdhury participated in the song Janeywaleey Sipahi under the direction of Ruma Guha Thakurta.

-16 September 2010, choir celebrated its 52nd anniversary where 6 members of Calcutta Youth Choir were honoured for performing regularly with the choir for more than 50 years by Ruma Guha Thakurta.
+On 16 September 2010, the choir celebrated its 52nd anniversary where 6 members of Calcutta Youth Choir were honoured for performing regularly with the choir for more than 50 years by Ruma Guha Thakurta.